andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 ```

 Again, this pattern works for any number of arguments - just keep `apply`ing
 until you "fill" all the arguments of your function.
+Try it yourself with
+`tuple4` and so-on.

 The `tuple2: (t('a), t('b)) => t(('a, 'b))` function is sometimes called
 `product`, `product2` or `zip`, because it takes two effectful values and